 Blyth's Hornbill is the only hornbill species in New Guinea and its surrounding islands.
 There are 57 species of hornbills in the world that are known to science.

 In West Papua, Blyth's Hornbill is called burung taun-taun.
 This bird is considered as a very important seed disperser for the ecosystem of tropical rainforest.
 It eats fruits and releases its seeds every where in the forest.
-Blyth's hornbill, together with other birds and animals that spread seeds, play important roles in growing or expanding tropical forest.
+Blyth's hornbill, together with other birds and animals that spread seeds, play vital roles in growing or expanding tropical forest.
 Although its population is still high, in recent years, its habitat is shrinking rapidly.
-Tropical rainforest in lowland and hills are being cut and converted into monoculture palm oil plantation, human settlements, roads.
+Tropical rainforest in lowland and hills are being cut and converted into monoculture palm oil plantation, human settlements, roads or mining concession.
 The rise in human population increases the needs for sawn wood.
 People have exploited wood from rainforest for along time.

 When tropical rainforest is cut, its biodiversity is destroyed.
 So, it is not only the blyth's hornbill that is threatened but also the whole plants and animals that live in the forest.